-Policies D5, D6, D7, D8 and D9
+Policies D5, D6, D7, and D8

-- Strategic Policy D5 Master plans;
+- Strategic Policy D5 Masterplan;

-- Policy D6 Brownfield development and making best use of land;
+- Policy D6 Previously developed land and making best use of land;

-- Policy D7 Development standards;
+- Policy D7 Development standards; and

-- Policy D8 Contaminated land; and
+- Policy D8 Contaminated land.

-- Policy D9 Impact of overheating

-5.66 This group of policies provide the requirements for master plans at larger sites to help achieve sustainable development and good quality place-making.
+5.64 This group of policies provide the requirements for master plans at larger sites to help achieve sustainable development and good quality place-making.
 They also set out the approach to promoting the development of brownfield land with higher densities to be required at highly connected sites as well as development standards relating to the control of pollution and the remediation of contaminated land.
 Furthermore, specific policy text is included to address the issue of overheating at new developments.
-The likely sustainability effects of Policies D5 to D9 are set out in Table 5.7 and described below the table.
+The likely sustainability effects of Policies D5 to D8 are set out in Table 5.7 and described below the table.